Green Gathering: 7 Tips for Planning an Eco-Friendly Baby Shower

 Skip the Plastic

 Eco-friendly baby showers simply don’t have plastic products!
 Be sure to ditch the straws, disposable cups and flimsy plates completely.
-Instead, buy reusable cups and plates at a box store or dollar store that you can then take home.
+Instead, buy reusable cups, plates, and tissues at a zero waste online store or a box store and dollar store that you can then take home.
 If you’re having a small brunch or tea, consider using a family member’s antique dishware and silverware.

 Give an Eco-Friendly Parting Gift